 Thanks to everyone who helped out with our last kids bike exchange!

-The last exchange took place on June 15, 2019, and we would like to thank the community for their generosity.
-A huge thanks as well to all of the volunteers who helped to make this happen.
-We gave out 86 bikes to the children of our community.
+On behalf of the community partners who run this program, thank you to everyone who donated bikes in 2019 for your generosity.
+A huge thanks as well to all of the volunteers who helped to make the exchanges happen.
+We gave out over 100 bikes to the children of our community in 2019.

-If anyone is interested in helping to repair these bikes, please contact us to join our team of volunteer bike mechanics.
-The sooner we get the bikes repaired, the sooner we can give them out to more children!
+If anyone is interested in helping to repair bikes, please contact us to join our team of volunteer bike mechanics.

-To get more information on this great program or to volunteer, please contact the Rainbow Routes Association at 705-674-4455 ext 4535, or send an email to [email protected]
+To get more information on this great program or to volunteer, please contact Bike Sudbury at 705-822-1276, or send an email to [email protected]

-The Kids Bike Exchanges partners are the City of Greater Sudbury, Public Health Sudbury & Districts, Rainbow Routes Association, and Bike Sudbury.
+The Kids Bike Exchanges partners are the City of Greater Sudbury, Public Health Sudbury & Districts, Bike Sudbury, and Rainbow Routes Association.
 We also get support from our local bike shops, local businesses, and many individuals who volunteer to keep this great program going!

 What is the Kids Bike Exchange?